 The Importance of Great Pastoral Care

-A recent ISI Report on Downside School found that the “quality of the school’s arrangements for pastoral care is excellent” and that the attention placed on providing “excellent support and guidance for all pupils” is outstanding.
-This is unsurprising; growing out of a Benedictine Monastery where a strong sense of a supportive community is at the heart of all that we do; excellent pastoral care truly is at the heart of Downside.
+The ‘quality of Downside’s arrangements for pastoral care is excellent’ and the attention placed on providing ‘excellent support and guidance for all pupils’ is outstanding.
+(ISI Report) This is unsurprising; growing from a Benedictine Monastery where a strong sense of a supportive community is at the core of all that we do; excellent pastoral care truly is at the heart of Downside private Catholic school.

 What is Pastoral Care?